pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 ### Contrast/Brightness/Saturation

-Module working in Lab, which duplicates again the modules levels, curves, and color balance while adding a package of undesirable effects on colours.
+Module working in Lab, which duplicates again the modules levels, curves, and color balance while adding undesirable effects on colours.

 *Prefer color balance.*

 ## Modules to be used with care

 There is no correct replacement for the following modules for the moment, but they should be used with caution because they can be unpredictable and can cause you to lose a lot of time.

 ### Vibrance